Leonardo Araújo: AC Milan

 In July 2018, following a change of ownership at Milan and the removal of Marco Fassone and Massimiliano Mirabelli from their respective roles as managing director and director of football, the club's new owners, Elliott Management Corporation, announced the appointment of Leonardo as their new sporting director.
 In that capacity, he also served as director of football and supervised the captures of Gonzalo Higuaín and Mattia Caldara from Juventus as his first two signings.

 In December 2018, he obtained his sporting director diploma through the Coverciano Technical Centre.

 Return to Paris Saint-Germain

 On 1 July 2019, it was announced that Leonardo would be the new sporting director of Paris Saint-Germain following his departure from Milan on mutual consent.

 In the 2019–20 season, Leonardo made several signings for PSG, including Abdou Diallo, Ander Herrera, Idrissa Gueye, Mauro Icardi, Pablo Sarabia, and Keylor Navas.
 The club went on to complete a domestic treble and finish runner-up in the UEFA Champions League, a first final for Paris.

 In May 2022, Leonardo was sacked by Paris Saint-Germain.
 Despite his successful attempts at convincing Neymar to stay in Paris, Leonardo is generally viewed by observers as having had a net negative impact on PSG's development during his second spell as sporting director.

+Italy

+On 11 July 2026, Leonardo was announced as an advisor for the Italy national football team, working alongside former AC Milan teammate and Italy's current technical director Paolo Maldini.
+On 27 July, Leonardo and Maldini resigned from their positions following the Italian Football Federation decision to reject the appointment of Andrea Pirlo as the new Italy manager citing links to being brand ambassador to a Russian betting company.